Stay in the midst of culture and commerce at Antwerp city center hotel

 - Red Star Line Museum - 2.5 km

 Found inside the hotel, Aquatopia features 35 aquariums filled with fish, sharks, piranhas, rays, and octopi.
-Visitors can learn more about the rainforests, rivers, caves, coral reefs and ocean bottoms that provide homes for these fascinating animals through educational programmes and interactive displays.
+Visitors can learn more about the rainforests, rivers, caves, coral reefs and ocean bottoms that provide homes for these fascinating animals through educational programs and interactive displays.

 One of the city’s most well-known landmarks, Antwerp’s Diamond District trades 85% of all rough diamonds, 50% of cut diamonds and 40% of industrial diamonds, and its daily transactions are worth USD 127 million.
-Explore mining, polishing and cutting processes at Diamondland, Antwerp's largest diamond showroom, and look for the insignia of the Antwerp Diamond Jewellers Association in shop windows to find stores carrying authentic stones.
+Explore mining, polishing and cutting processes at Diamondland, Antwerp's largest diamond showroom, and look for the insignia of the Antwerp Diamond Jewelers Association in shop windows to find stores carrying authentic stones.
 The district is closed on weekends.

 Cathedral of Our Lady

-The highest Gothic building in the Low Countries, the Cathedral features seven naves and a 123-metre-high steeple that took 169 years (1352 - 1521) to build.
+The highest Gothic building in the Low Countries, the Cathedral features seven naves and a 123-meter-high steeple that took 169 years (1352 - 1521) to build.
 The cathedral houses four Peter Paul Rubens paintings, including The Elevation of the Cross and The Descent from the Cross.

 Designer Dries Van Noten joined with five other graduates of Antwerp’s Royal Academy of Fine Arts to form a world-famous fashion collective known as the “Antwerp Six.”
-Browse their flagship stores, located in the historic Sint Andries neighbourhood.
+Browse their flagship stores, located in the historic Sint Andries neighborhood.
 Then continue exploring the world of high fashion with a visit to the MoMu museum and the arts academy in Modenatie.

 MAS (Museum aan de Stroom)